32 Assisted Living Communities near Austin

 The second evaluation is conducted by the staff of the assisted living community.
 Here, they're looking to see just how much help your loved one might need with the tasks of daily living.
 They want to understand how your loved one handles social interaction and what their mental condition is.
 They do this to see whether the assisted living community is a good fit for your loved one.
 In some cases, if the property isn't able to meet your loved one's needs, the assisted living staff may make recommendations for more appropriate communities.

-What Does Assisted Living Cost in Austin?
+How Much Does Assisted Living Cost in Austin?

 Assisted living communities come in all sizes and price points, whether you're looking for very basic care or prefer a luxurious environment with all the amenities of a resort.
 Monthly rates tend to start in the $2,000 range and can rise as high as $10,000 per month if you choose the luxury route.
 Prices typically cover all accommodations and meals.
 In addition, nonmedical care and assistance with activities like bathing and medication disbursement are included, as are all standard housekeeping, laundry/linen, and maintenance services.
 On top of that, most assisted living communities offer a fair number of amenities and social activities that are also included in the monthly rate.